wooseokyi/PowerApps-Samples/ai-builder/starter-kit/customer-satisfaction/README.md

 This is where Bob incorporates AI Builder’s sentiment analysis into a Power Automate flow to calculate each feedback’s overall sentiment.

-> [!NOTE] Look at the **AIB Execute Sentiment Analysis Feedback** Power Automate flow to see how Bob created the logic that executes sentiment analysis over the *Subject* and *Feedback* text, resulting in positive, neutral, and negative scores to produce an average score of each.
+> **Note:**Look at the **AIB Execute Sentiment Analysis Feedback** Power Automate flow to see how Bob created the logic that executes sentiment analysis over the *Subject* and *Feedback* text, resulting in positive, neutral, and negative scores to produce an average score of each.
 The average scores are put in the calculated field, **Overall Sentiment**, to arrive at a final sentiment.
 See [Customer Feedback Overall Sentiment – Field Calculation](#customer-feedback-overall-sentiment-field-calculation) for formula details.

 The following diagram illustrates Bob’s current progression:

-> [!div class="mx-imgBorder"]
+>
 > ![Bob's progression - first diagram](media/bobs-progression.png "First diagram of Bob's progression so far")

 > **Progression goals**